I’m really pleased to announce the latest milestone for this project.

 Once this is complete, we’ll move onto our next prototype stage – in aluminium via CNC machine, as a scale-up for mass manufacturing.

-This CNC’d aluminium prototype will also be used for real-world testing (use and abuse evaluation) and live-fire certification.
+Once we have the right CNC machine for our needs, this CNC’d aluminium prototype will also be used for real-world testing (use and abuse evaluation) and live-fire certification.